advocations/skype/Skype/UCWA/myPrivacyRelationship_ref.md

 ## Resource description
 <a name="sectionSection1"> </a>

-The resource gives a view of the contacts that were assigned this privacy relationship as seen in [contactPrivacyRelationship (UCWA)](contactPrivacyRelationship_ref.md).
+The resource gives a view of the contacts that were assigned this privacy relationship as seen in [contactPrivacyRelationship](contactPrivacyRelationship_ref.md).

 ### Properties